 The answer depends on your nationality and the duration of your stay.
 It might seem a bit complicated.
 It becomes clear when we explain everything by your nationality.

 Students from Denmark, Iceland, Norway, and Sweden can study and work in Finland without limitations.
 But they have to register with the local authorities.

-Students from EU/EEA/Switzerland
+Students from EU/EEA/Swiss

 If your nationality needs a Finland short-stay visa, then you NEED a student visa.
 It is true even if your course takes less than 90 days.
 You must get a Student Residence Permit when your course takes longer than 90 days.

 In case your nationality does not require a Finland short-stay visa, you won’t need a Finland student visa when your course takes less than 90 days.
-But if your course takes longer than 90 days, you have to apply for a Student Residence Permit.
+But if your course takes longer than 90 days, you have to apply for a student residence permit.